 Every growing season I pick one thing that I have never grown, this helps me ‘grow’ as a gardener.
 This year’s unknown in my garden is going to be Pumpkin!

 Yes, I know, you would think when the children were younger we would have already tried this happy little gourd.
 But I must have been too busy working and mothering.
 I have always been so intimidated to grow them, so this summer I am facing my fears.
 Gardening should not be intimidating as a hobby.
 Start small and grow each year.

-Mulch your veggies and keep them well watered twice a week.
+Experts from Properly Rooted suggest you mulch your veggies and keep them well watered twice a week.
 Don’t water the foliage, this creates disease, so water around the base carefully so not to splash soil up onto the foliage.
 More disease.
 Keep weeding, this keeps moisture thieves away from the root systems of our veggies.
 Weeds are notorious criminals when it comes to stealing water.

 And finally, for those pesky critters, you know I love a product called Shake Away.
 It is coyote pellets of urine (sorry, gross I know!) but it works so well if applied properly.
 Read all labels.
 You don’t want to guess on any type of applications.